8bitbuddhist/aws-modernization-workshop-base/content/60_convincing_your_boss/_index.md

 +++
-title = "Step 5: Adopt Gremlin Into Your Organization" chapter = true weight = 60
+title = "Adopt Gremlin Into Your Organization" chapter = true weight = 60
 +++

-# Step 5: Adopt Gremlin Into Your Organization

 Now that you've seen the value of Gremlin and Chaos Engineering first-hand, how do you get buy-in from your teammates and leadership?